Haritha-k-suresh/travel-planner-chatbot-/README.md

 streamlit run chatbot.py
 ```

-Visit `http://localhost:8501` in your browser.
+Then open your browser and visit: [http://localhost:8501](http://localhost:8501)

 ---

 ## 💬 How It Works

-* The assistant, Tripzy, begins the conversation by asking your destination, dates, number of travelers, and preferences.
+* The assistant, **Tripzy**, begins the conversation by asking your destination, travel dates, number of travelers, and preferences.
-* After analyzing your responses, it creates a professional, concise daywise travel itinerary under 200 words.
+* Based on your responses, it generates a professional, concise **daywise itinerary** (within 200 words).
-* Everything is displayed in a sleek chat interface powered by Streamlit.
+* The chatbot interface is powered by Streamlit for real-time interaction.

 ---

 ## 👤 Author

-Haritha K. Suresh
+**Haritha K. Suresh**
 B.Tech in Artificial Intelligence and Data Science
 📧 [harithaksuresh6@gmail.com](mailto:harithaksuresh6@gmail.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/haritha-k-suresh-92a55b275/)